-29. At the World Summit for Social Development, Governments committed themselves to accelerating the economic, social and human resources development of Africa and the least developed countries.
-Many of the objectives undertaken at the Summit have yet to be fulfilled by the countries concerned and their international partners, although in this regard donors continue to support the efforts by Africa and the least developed countries.

-30. The deteriorating social and economic condition of the least developed countries requires priority attention to the many international development commitments towards those countries which were not met.
-Many least developed countries have seen their share of ODA decrease, and progress was not achieved in fulfilling the agreed target of earmarking 0.15 to 0.2 per cent of GNP as ODA for the least developed countries.
-Technical cooperation provided by the United Nations and its affiliated agencies has been cut back since the Summit.

-31. African countries have made real efforts to implement the commitments made at Copenhagen, but internal and external constraints continue to make progress extremely difficult.
+- 29. At the World Summit for Social Development, Governments committed themselves to accelerating the economic, social and human resources development of Africa and the least developed countries.
+Many of the objectives undertaken at the Summit have yet to be fulfilled by the countries concerned and their international partners, although in this regard donors continue to support the efforts by Africa and the least developed countries. - 30.
+The deteriorating social and economic condition of the least developed countries requires priority attention to the many international development commitments towards those countries which have not been met.
+Many least developed countries have seen their share of official development assistance decrease, and progress has not been achieved in fulfilling the agreed target of earmarking 0.15 to 0.20 per cent of gross national product as official development assistance for the least developed countries.
+Technical cooperation provided by the United Nations and its affiliated agencies has been cut back since the Summit. - 31.
+African countries have made real efforts to implement the commitments made at Copenhagen, but internal and external constraints continue to make progress extremely difficult.
 The mobilization of resources at the national and international levels to accelerate the economic and social development of Africa and the least developed countries through a holistic approach is needed for the full implementation of the commitments.
-Equitable access to education and health services, income-earning opportunities, land, credit, infrastructure and technology, as well as official development assistance and debt reduction, are vital to social development in Africa and the least developed countries.
+Equitable access to education and health services, income-earning opportunities, land, credit, infrastructure and technology,

-32. Social indicators in Africa show that the continent falls dramatically short of the targets set at the Summit five years ago.
+- as well as official development assistance and debt reduction, are vital to social development in Africa and the least developed countries. - 32.
+Social indicators in Africa show that the continent falls dramatically short of the targets set at the Summit five years ago.
 About 90 per cent of countries in sub-Saharan Africa will not meet the year 2000 goals on child mortality.
-Life expectancy remained lower than 60 years in 41 of the 53 countries during the period 1995-2000.
-The HIV/AIDS pandemic is having severe social, economic, political and security impacts in some of the hardest hit countries.

-33. Progress has been achieved in the development of democratic institutions in a number of countries.
-Further progress needs to be made in Africa and the least developed countries in strengthening institutions which are transparent and accountable in order to achieve faster economic and social development.

-34. In a rapidly globalizing economic world, Africa continues to be marginalized.
+Life expectancy remained lower than sixty years in forty-one of the fifty-three countries during the period 1995-2000.
+The HIV/AIDS pandemic is having severe social, economic, political and security impacts in some of the hardest hit countries. - 33.
+Progress has been achieved in the development of democratic institutions in a number of countries.
+Further progress needs to be made in Africa and the least developed countries in strengthening institutions which are transparent and accountable in order to achieve faster economic and social development. - 34.
+In a rapidly globalizing economic world, Africa continues to be marginalized.
 A persistent decline in the international terms of trade for commodities exported from African countries has reduced real national income and savings to finance investment.
 The external debt burden has drastically reduced resources available for social development.
 Furthermore, promises made to provide official development assistance to developing countries in general and the least developed countries in particular have not been fulfilled.
 More concerted efforts and an internationally enabling environment are necessary to integrate Africa as well as the least developed countries into the world economy.